 - 6:00pm on Saturday for Sunday games

-On weekends, if fields are playable but the weather worsens overnight, we check again in the morning and post an update 1 hour before game time, but this is not always possible.
+- On weekends, if fields are playable but the weather worsens overnight, we try to check in the morning and post an update 1 hour before game time, but this is not always possible.

 3. Captains Judgement: In all cases, captains must use good judgment at the fields and cancel games if appropriate.
 We will hold teams responsible if fields are damaged.